Littledinobigegg/JEP/README.md

 A2: Of course; that's what it was made for.
 I will try make it as easy as possible to port to existing or new ROM hacks; instructions to do so will be in the wiki.
 All I can ask you for is that, just like this engine was openly available for you to use, you make your hack's code openly available as well — quoting some of the text in SQLite's copyright disclaimer, "may you share freely, never taking more than you give".

 Q3: What's this engine's new limit on indexes?
 A3: The theoretical limit is 65,534, minus a couple of "special" indexes used by the game for specific purposes (such as the value that indicates that a Pokémon is inside an egg).
 However, there are several limitations that will probably prevent you from ever reaching that limit.
 For starters, you can't fit 65,534 of anything inside a ROM bank!
+The index work is done, and I'll try to remove any hurdles that would render that work useless; however, if you want to push the limits of the hardware and add 20,000 new Pokémon, you'll find yourself against a technical challenge that will go beyond indexes.such as the value that indicates that a Pokémon is inside an egg).
+However, there are several limitations that will probably prevent you from ever reaching that limit.
+For starters, you can't fit 65,534 of anything inside a ROM bank!
 The index work is done, and I'll try to remove any hurdles that would render that work useless; however, if you want to push the limits of the hardware and add 20,000 new Pokémon, you'll find yourself against a technical challenge that will go beyond indexes.